In the shadow of Ebola and Covid-19, measles rips through Congo

 BUSU-MANDJI, Democratic Republic of Congo (Reuters) - Thomas the Tank Engine beams from the front of Dobo Mambanza’s ripped pullover.
 Unlike the cartoon train’s face, Dobo’s is blistered and scrunched as she struggles for breath, her eyes shuttered and weeping.
 The three-year-old is going blind.

-Cradled by her mother, Dobo lies in the ward of a health centre in a remote town in northern Democratic Republic of Congo where mosquito nets on sticks droop over rusting metal beds, and doctors work frantically to contain a deadly virus.
+Cradled by her mother, Dobo lies in the ward of a health center in a remote town in northern Democratic Republic of Congo where mosquito nets on sticks droop over rusting metal beds, and doctors work frantically to contain a deadly virus.

 Dobo does not have the new coronavirus or Ebola.
 She has measles, a preventable but extremely contagious disease that since January 2019 has ripped through Congo unchecked into remote regions.
 Some 6,400 people have died, according to official figures, though healthcare workers say the number is likely much higher because reporting rates are so low.